fpsvogel/fpsvogel.com/src/_posts/2022-05-05-ruby-hash-dot-syntax-deep-fetch.md

 **Notes:**

-- `reduce_deep_fetch` (#4) is the most idiomatic and flexible implementation, so it's probably what you should use.
+- `reduce_deep_fetch` (#4) is the most idiomatic and flexible implementation, so it's what I chose in the end.
+In my case, there was no noticeable performance difference between this and the other two.
+For the difference to be noticeable, my Ruby app would have to be doing millions of deep fetches.
-- `while_deep_fetch` (#3) is for you if you want to ~~sell your soul~~ trade idiomatic Ruby for a bit of extra speed.
+- `while_deep_fetch` (#3) is for you if you want to ~~sell your soul~~ trade idiomatic Ruby for a bit of extra benchmark speed.
 - `case_deep_fetch` (#2) throws aesthetics and flexibility *completely* out the window because it's implemented with a case statement, and it can only dig as deep as the case statement is tall.
-But in my project I don't foresee ever needing to dig more than four levels into a hash, so for me it's perfect 🌟 Best of all, my tests don't run any slower now than they used to.
-But please don't copy me.
-That case statement is truly ugly.

 ## Moral of the story